hfmiguel/vscode-linters/README.md

 - Why ?
 Because some config not work if you put into your User Settings ( settings that are sync with your github/microsoft account )
 - After open your settings , copy the settings.json content to your

+- After copy , change all occurrences of *felix* from the settings and change to your username

 ![Alt text](image.png)